 Remember this is an all-volunteer organization.
 Members are expected to do their part in one way or another.
 If you see anyone working at the Club, offer to help.
 It gets the job done sooner, and then both of you can enjoy time shooting.

-If you are last to leave, be sure that lights are OFF, buildings are closed and the gate is locked.
+If you are last to leave, be sure that lights are OFF and buildings are closed and locked.

 Newsletters and Email Alerts